-2 Easy Ways to Improve Your International Travel
+2 Tips to Improve International Over 40 Solo Travel

 Occasionally I may break out some friendly tourist do’s and don’ts – little travel etiquette tidbits that go a long way in helping us all be a better solo traveler, especially in a foreign country.
 In fact, this piece is geared towards the international traveler.
 I originally thought of titling it, “Please don’t be that tourist”, but I don’t want to sound preachy (ha, ha).
-So, bear with me as I provide international travel tips and etiquette advise of “learning the local language basics” or at least using technology to assist.
+So, bear with me as I provide etiquette tips to improve international over 40 solo travel: learning the local language basics or at least using technology to assist.

 Like this?
 Share it with others!